Vertexlit-VRAIN/ReflectIA/README.md

 - `prompt_magazine_full.txt`: A more comprehensive version of the magazine prompt, this file guides the AI to evaluate a magazine project (cover and interior pages/spreads) using both general and editorial-specific design criteria.
 The "full" version incorporates general design principles as well as platform-specific best practices.
 - `prompt_social.txt`: This prompt is used for analyzing social media posts.
 It guides the AI to analyze any social media asset and provide a structured, detailed diagnosis.
 - `prompt_social_full.txt`: A more comprehensive version of the social media prompt, this file guides the AI to evaluate a campaign consisting of Instagram and Twitter/X posts, as well as a newsletter, using both general and platform-specific design criteria.
 The "full" version incorporates general design principles as well as platform-specific best practices.

+---

+Related paper: A research paper describing the methodology and evaluation of CritiCat is currently in preparation.
+Until its publication, please cite this GitHub repository if you use this project in academic work.

+@misc{reflectia2026,
+  author = {{Vertexlit-VRAIN}},
+  title  = {{ReflectIA}: AI-Powered Image Analysis Tool}, year   = {2026}, note   = {Available at: https://github.com/Vertexlit-VRAIN/ReflectIA.
+GitHub repository.
+A related research paper is currently in preparation; please cite this repository for the time being.}
+}